East Maine School District 63

 East Maine School District 63, otherwise known as District 63 or East Maine School District 63, is a school district that serves parts of Des Plaines, Niles, Glenview, Park Ridge, and Morton Grove that reside in the Maine Township.
 The school district is headquartered in Des Plaines.

-The school district consists of seven schools, six of which are elementary schools and one being a junior high school.
+The school district consists of seven schools, one preschool, five elementary schools and one middle school.
 8th-grade graduates are sent to Maine Township High School District 207, along with CCSD 62, and Park Ridge-Niles SD 64.